 Mandatory Leave of Absence for Academic Remediation

-A student will be automatically referred to the Committee on Academic Standing and considered for a leave of absence for academic remediation and cessation of current academic activities if the student:
+A student will be automatically referred to the Committee on Academic & Professional Progress and considered for a leave of absence for academic remediation and cessation of current academic activities if the student:

 SECTION V: Guidelines for Accommodation for Students with Disabilities